 my name is Jochen Duckeck.
 I am the webmaster and the author of showcaves.com.
 On this page I want to tell you a little bit about me and how I started this website.

 I have a diploma in Computer Science which I earned at the TU Braunschweig.
 Braunschweig (Brunswick), is a city in the northern part of Germany.
 There were no caves or caving clubs in this area, the closest caves are located in the Harz.
 Several interesting caves were in the eastern part of the Harz, on the other side of the Iron Curtain.
-But after 1989, when the DDR (German Democratic Republic) collapsed, I had the chance to visit them, and collecting information about these little known East German show caves was the beginning of this show cave pages.
-But the first version listing the German show caves was intended as a printed booklet and was never published.
+After 1989, when the DDR (German Democratic Republic) collapsed, I had the chance to visit them, and collect information about these little known East German show caves.
+This was the beginning of those show cave pages.
+The first version listing the united German show caves was intended as a printed booklet but was never published.

 I am interested in cave surveying, but more in the mathematics and the algorithms, than in crawling through narrow passages carrying compass and tape measure.
-I already worked with the geometric modelling of three dimensional objects in my diploma thesis (see my paper 3D-Modeling for the Analysis of Range Data ).
-Now I am member of the Arbeitskreis Speläokartographie (Working Group Speleocartography), a meeting of (German speaking) cave surveyors and programmers.
-I am webmaster of their website.
+I already worked with the geometric modelling of three dimensional objects in my diploma thesis (see my paper 3D-Modeling for the Analysis of Range Data).

 I am the German delegate for the UIS Informatics Commission (UISIC) appointed by the Verband der deutschen Höhlen- und Karstforscher e.V.
 (German Speleological Federation).

 And last but not least I am life member of the National Speleological Society (NSS).
 My NSS number is 48284.
 Okay, I confess: I became a member only to get the NSS News and discounts on books....